 Purpose of an Australian Nomination Visa

-An Australian nomination visa is designed to bring highly skilled workers to Australia.
-However, it isn’t just for any job.
-It is only for specific fields where there aren’t enough people in Australia to fill the necessary roles.
-These visas need applications from both sides, the employer and the employee, so they can be quite a complicated process with many steps.
+An Australian Nomination visa is designed to bring highly skilled workers to Australia.
+However, it is only for specific fields where there aren’t enough people in Australia to fill the necessary roles.
+These visas need applications from both the employer and the employee, so they can be quite a complicated process with many steps.

 Australian Nomination Visa Types

-Some of these visas are only temporary pathways, but others offer permanent status to the holder.
-Most of them will allow immediate family members and dependent children to also come to Australia for the duration of the visa.
+Depending on the stream, these visas provide temporary or permanent status to the holder.
+Most of them will also allow immediate family members and dependent children to come to Australia for the duration of the visa.

 Australian Nomination Visa Requirements

-The requirements vary depending on exactly which visa you apply for, but there are some pretty standard conditions that they usually require whether it’s for an Australian government sponsor visa or an Australian employer nomination visa.
-First, they obviously always necessitate that there has to be a sponsor to nominate the worker.
-Next, the worker will often have to pass an exam or show some other proof that they are capable of the skills they need.
-Some Australian nomination visa types have age limits that restrict the nominations of people too young or old.
+The requirements for this visa vary depending on whether you apply for the Skilled Nominated visa or an Employer Nomination Scheme visa.
+For either of the subclasses, there must be a sponsor to nominate the worker.
+The worker will also generally have to pass an exam or show some other proof that they possess the desired skills for the role.
+Some Australian nomination visa types also have age limits that restrict the nominations of people too young or old.
 Most of these visas require a minimum proof of English language knowledge, and all of them require proof of health and character requirements.

 Australian Employer Nomination Visa Companies

 Unfortunately, not all companies operating in Australia can be a sponsor for these types of visas.
-Before it is an option for them, they have to obtain an approved status with the Australian government.
-Once they do this, they will be eligible to sponsor employees, but they can’t simply hire for any position, only those that are on approved lists.
+Before sponsoring, a business must obtain an approved status with the Australian government.
+Once they do this, they will be eligible to sponsor employees, but they can’t simply hire for any position- only those that are on approved lists.
 An immigration lawyer is able to help a company become eligible to sponsor as fast as possible, and we can also help determine if the desired employee types are approved, and figure out ways to convince the authorities that they are necessary to the local needs.

 Employer Nomination Scheme (subclass 186)

-This is a very common Australian nomination visa, and it is a two-step process for hiring skilled workers.
+This is a very common Australian nomination visa, with a two-step process for hiring skilled workers.
 The first step is that an approved Australian employer must nominate the worker, and after the approval process is completed, the worker has to apply for the working visa.

 It is a permanent visa, and it has three possible streams.
 The first is the Temporary Residence Transition stream, and it’s for employees who have worked for two years on a subclass 457 visa, and the employer now wants to hire them on a permanent basis.
 Next is the Direct Entry stream, and this one is for people have been nominated by an employer specifically under this stream, have never worked in Australia, or temporary residents who can’t qualify for a temporary stream.
 The last is the Agreement stream, and it is designed for workers who are sponsored through a labor agreement by their employer.